markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

     fight(pickedEnemyName);
 }
 ```
 Let's run this in the browser and see if we have solved our problem.
+We should see the following in our console:

 ![Defeat the Robots](./assets/lesson-2/1500-console-fight-array.png)

+Now our battles are much longer and more complex.
+Excellent work!
+We can see our fight with each robot, and the drain of health points as the battle progresses.
+When a robot has been defeated, a new robot joins the fray at full health as we wanted.
+Let's pause and preserve our work in Github as we proceed to the end of this lesson.

+## Reflection
 Great job!
 We now have a game that is playable and nearly complete in regards to our MVP.
-Seeing that we still have some time left in our Game Jam, let's add some interesting game play features to increase game complexity and randomness since a predictable game can be a bit boring to play.
-This will go over well with the Game Jam judges since at the end of the day more fun will be more impressive.
-Before we continue let's review some of the key concepts we have covered.
+We are making excellent progress in our Game Jam so far.
+Seeing that we still have some time left, let's add some interesting game play features to increase game complexity and randomness since a predictable game can be a bit boring.
+This will go over well with the Game Jam judges since at the end of the day more fun is always better.
+Before we continue let's review some of the key concepts we have covered so far.

-## Reflection
-We learned some of the basic building blocks of JavaScript including the arrays and loops.
-Mastering these concepts will take time and practice but are necessary in every aspect of web development.
-We also learned how to pseudocode our steps and think like a computer.
-With each project and application that is built, more familiarity will build knowledge and confidence with this mindset.
+We learned some of the basic building blocks of JavaScript and how to implement them in an application.
-We also learned how to deal with console errors and carefully investigate possible error sources by using the Chrome DevTools debugger.
+  * Arrays are data structures similar to an ordered list that allows storage of data at indexes.
+  * The `for` and `while` loops allow for line(s) of code to be executed repeatedly until conditional statements are not met which will then break the loop.
+  * Using `console.log` and the debugger statement allows for variables to be revealed in the browser at certain moments of the program's execution.

-Going forward, we will build upon these skills and learn new skills that leverage our current knowledge.
+Going forward in this module and beyond, we will continue to use and build upon these skills and learn new skills that leverage our current knowledge.

 <!--